mmbman/Katagiri/jewel-mirror-awareness.md

 So that is to constantly serve.
 If you look at yourself, you are not perfect.
 If you look at your zazen, it is not perfect.
 Seventy percent.
 But in Zen Buddhism seventy percent is one hundred percent.

-When you achieve seventy percent then you can let the flow or the Iife force bloom in the middle of that seventy percent.
+When you achieve seventy percent then you can let the flow or the life force bloom in the middle of that seventy percent.
 Just like a tiny flower blooming in the heart of the mountains.

 So that is what is meant by not serving is no help.
 We must serve, and then there is really help.

+<p align="center">* * *</p>

 #### Text: